void

 In 1842 the family moved to Prague where she came in contact with leading figures in the Czech national revival movement.
 She started to write and in 1844 her first tales were published.
 Around this time she changed her first name to the more typical Czech Božena.

-The family moved frequently and Božena Němcová suffered from poverty and illness during her last years.
+The family moved frequently and Němcová suffered from poverty and illness during the final years of her life.
 She was only 42 years old when she died on 21 January 1862.
-The funeral that took place three days later, and was a stark contrast to the penury of her later years.
+The funeral took place three days later, and was a stark contrast to the penury of her later years.
 It was attended by a big crowd; amongst them were a number of Czech notabilities from literary and political circles.
 She was buried at Vyšehrad and her tomb is still there.

 Quote(s) from the novel